-- With 4500+ unique accounts, DApp-2 attracted the most bots (~1900) while it’s organic human generated traffic is lower than that of DApp-1.
-This dynamic hints at the competitive nature of the DApp world where the runner-ups are leveraging bots in order to augment overall ecosystem usage metrics.
+- With 4500+ unique accounts, DApp-2 attracted the most bots (~1900) while its organic human generated traffic is lower than that of DApp-1.
+This dynamic hints at the competitive nature of the DApp world, in which the runner-ups are leveraging bots in order to augment overall ecosystem usage metrics.

 - Without the use of our sophisticated prediction models, DApp leaderboard websites, ratings agencies, investors, developers, and enthusiasts alike will be fooled into believing DApp-2’s significant 200K+ transactions (roughly 4x that of DApp-1 transactions) signals more popularity, value, and usage.
 Meanwhile the reality is that DApp-1 has the most authentic human accounts and it did not employ a bot army to augment its numbers.

 We are in the early stages of the blockchain technology industry.
 A lot of new blockchain protocols and businesses are being created within this space, and more often than not, user activity, transaction volume, daily volume, and other growth metrics are used as proxies for how well a DApp, protocol, or business is performing.

 Bot activity calls into question the integrity of such metrics and makes the industry much more difficult to understand, regulate, operate, and secure.